 Fridays, Saturdays, 6 – 2 AM

-I'm Cynthia Bauzon-Arre, a Filipino illustrator, graphic designer, and craft hobbyist.
-I live in QC with my talented graphic novelist hubby Arnold and our friendly marmalade tabby Abbas.
+I'm Cynthia Bauzon-Arre, a Filipino watercolor artist & graphic designer.
+I live in QC with my talented graphic novelist husband Arnold and our friendly marmalade tabby Abbas.
 This blog has been chronicling my life, likes, and loves since 2001. [ more ]